sarahstrong314/MCR3U/7 - Sinusoidal Functions/1 - The Sine Wave.md

 Both the sine and cosine function have infinitely many increasing and decreasing intervals.

-In the function f(\theta) = cos(\theta), (0°, 180°) is a decreasing interval and (180°, 360°) is an increasing interval.
+In the function f(θ) = cosθ, (0°, 180°) is a decreasing interval and (180°, 360°) is an increasing interval.
 At the maxima and minima, the function is considered to be neither increasing not decreasing.

 Since the cosine function repeats itself after every 360°, all of the decreasing intervals start at a multiple of 360° and end 180° later.
 We can express all decreasing intervals as (k360°, k360° + 180°), k \in \mathbb{Z}.
 Similarly, we can express all increasing intervals as (k360° - 180°, k360°), k \in \mathbb{Z}.